-Nonprofit decides to purchase a parcel of land.
-Board member owns 100% of the stock in the corporation that owns the land.
-Audit Committee reviews the transaction and follows the procedure for a related party transaction.
+• A nonprofit decides to purchase a parcel of land.
+A Board member owns 100% of the stock in the corporation that owns the land.
+The Audit Committee reviews the transaction and follows the procedure for a related party transaction.

 Duty of Obedience